Metandienone: Pharmacodynamics

-Metandienone binds to and activates the androgen receptor (AR) in order to exert its effects.
+Methandienone binds to and activates the androgen receptor (AR) in order to exert its effects.
 These include dramatic increases in protein synthesis, glycogenolysis, and muscle strength over a short space of time.
 While it can be metabolized by 5α-reductase into methyl-1-testosterone (17α-methyl-δ1-DHT), a more potent AAS, the drug has extremely low affinity for this enzyme and methyl-1-testosterone is thus produced in only trace amounts.
 As such, 5α-reductase inhibitors like finasteride and dutasteride do not reduce the androgenic effects of metandienone.
 Nonetheless, while the ratio of anabolic to androgenic activity of metandienone is improved relative to that of testosterone, the drug does still possess moderate androgenic activity and is capable of producing severe virilization in women and children.
 As such, it is only really commonly used in men.

 Metandienone is a substrate for aromatase and can be metabolized into the estrogen methylestradiol (17α-methylestradiol).
 While the rate of aromatization is reduced relative to that for testosterone or methyltestosterone, the estrogen produced is metabolism-resistant and hence metandienone retains moderate estrogenic activity.
 As such, it can cause side effects such as gynecomastia and fluid retention.
 The co-administration of an antiestrogen such as an aromatase inhibitor like anastrozole or a selective estrogen receptor modulator like tamoxifen can reduce or prevent such estrogenic side effects.
 Metandienone has no progestogenic activity.

-As with other 17α-alkylated AAS, metandienone is hepatotoxic.
+As with other 17α-alkylated AAS, metandienone may be hepatotoxic, especially with prolonged use of high doses.